[Note: This post has been updated, most recently on Jan. 2, 2022.]

 In the American Gaslight, directed by George Cukor, a husband (Charles Boyer) tries to drive his wife (Ingrid Bergman) crazy by insisting that the flickering gaslights in their house don’t really flicker.
 A detective (Joseph Cotten) comes to the rescue.

 However, the words “gaslight” and “gaslighting” aren’t actually used in the play or the films, as contributors to the ADS mailing list pointed out in an early 2017 discussion initiated by the language commentator Ben Yagoda.

-The linguist Ben Zimmer, for example, noted the use of “gaslight” as an adjective in “Gracie Buying Boat for George,” an Oct.
+Similar adjectival uses of “gaslight” showed up in the 1950s.
+The linguist Ben Zimmer, for example, noted the usage in “Gracie Buying Boat for George,” an Oct.
 30, 1952, episode of The Burns and Allen Show.

-Zimmer also pointed out the use of “gaslight” as a verb (in “The Grudge Match,” a Nov.
-12, 1965, episode of the sitcom Gomer Pyle: USMC):
+As for the verb “gaslight,” it seems to date from the mid-’60s.
+Zimmer has reported its use in “The Grudge Match,” a Nov.
+12, 1965, episode of the sitcom Gomer Pyle: USMC:

 Duke: You know, you guys, I’m wondering.
 Maybe if we can’t get through to the Sarge we can get through to the Chief.

 Duke: I mean psychological warfare.

 Duke: The old war on nerves.
 We’ll gaslight him.

 And Stephen Goranson, a library assistant at Duke University, has noted the use of the verb as a psychological term in the book Culture and Personality (1961), by Anthony F. C. Wallace: